cdesgrange/cdesgrange.github.io/research.md

 <b> An observer in astrophysics wears several hats: from writing the proposal and making the observation blocks, to the data acquisition, processing and analysis.
 I enjoy experiencing these different jobs.</b> In particular,

 <ul>
   <li> In 2019, I had the chance to go at Paranal to observe with SPHERE in visitor mode.
 I submitted ESO proposals with SPHERE, one being accepted and executed in summer 2022.
-Right now, in April 2023, I am patiently waiting for the results of JWST Cycle 2, to see if one of my proposals as PI have been accepted! <br><br>
+Right now, in April 2023, I am patiently waiting for the results of JWST Cycle 2, to see if one of my proposals as PI have been accepted!</li> <br><br>

   <li> During a master internship at the Max-Planck Institute for Astronomy in Germany, I investigated baseline to cutting-edge image processing techniques.
 The goal was to <b>retrieve directly-imaged protoplanetary disks in near infrared to look for proto-exoplanets creating the observed substructures inside the disks</b>.
-This project was carried out in the context of the paper from Assenssio-Torres et al. 2021.
+This project was carried out in the context of the paper from Assenssio-Torres et al. 2021.</li>

   <p align="center">
   <img src="/fig/PDS70_details.png" height="220" >
   <br>
-  [PDS 70 processed with the Mayo pipeline described in Pairet et al. 2020]
+  <i> PDS 70 processed with the Mayo pipeline described in Pairet et al. 2020. </i>
   <br>
   </p>

-  <li> I led an <b>in-depth direct-imaging and spectroscopic characterization on the young exoplanetary system HD 95086</b>, recently published (Desgrange et al. 2022).
+  <li> I led an <b>in-depth direct-imaging and spectroscopic characterization on the young exoplanetary system HD 95086</b>, recently published (Desgrange et al. 2022). </li>

 </ul>